 The Asia Kakehashi Scholarship is a project by the Japanese Government through the Ministry of Education, Culture, Sports and Technology (MEXT).
 “Kakehashi” means “bridge,” with the scholarship aiming to bridge and strengthen the relationship of Japan with the rest of Asia by providing opportunities for high school students to study in Japan.
 Since its launch in 2017, up to 300 scholars have been awarded.

-Study high school in Japan: Benefits of studying abroad
+Study at a high school in Japan: Benefits of studying abroad

 While studying abroad is usually associated with studying in universities for college education, spending time abroad during high school also has its benefits.
 In this globalized world, educational institutions of all levels must consider “Global Citizenship Education” as an essential skill in 21st Century Learning.